kais-grati/chain_exam/README.md

 The Move smart contract is the **core of the project** (the hackathon theme was to build on Sui).

 Location: [`move/sources/ChainExam.move`](move/sources/ChainExam.move)
+You have to publish the Smart Contract and the wallet used for publishing will be assigned the admin role.
 To run tests:

 -**cd move**